 Mitochondria are the structures within all cells responsible for production of ATP, the main source of energy for cellular function.
 With fibromyalgia/chronic fatigue syndrome, mitochondrial function is reduced by chronic infection, toxins, and hormonal imbalances which lead to significant fatigue.
 Correction of these deficiencies results in improved energy production and fatigue reduction.
 Mitochondrial function can be enhanced with CoQ10, Enada® and ribose, a building block for mitochondria.

-Underutilization or failure to interpret laboratory values can lead to misdiagnosis or inadequate treatment.
+Underutilization or failure to interpret laboratory values can lead to misdiagnosis or inadequate treatment of fibromyalgia.
 Hormonal balance can be affected by social, environmental and financial stress.
 Stress reduction management using meditation, yoga, spirituality, rest, and massage therapy can positively impact hormonal rebalance.

 Coagulation defects are often present, usually initiated by an event, such as a significant infection.
 These defects do not cause bleeding or clotting problems since they are subclinical.
 However, they can result in the deposition of fibrin, a component of the coagulation system that ‘coats’ the inner lining of small blood vessels and impedes the transfer of oxygen and nutrients to your cells.
 In essence, cells are being starved and fail to function optimally.
 Fibrin needs to be eliminated so oxygen, nutrients, antibiotics, and medications can reach the cells and waste products can be removed.
 Low dose heparin and nattokinase are used to reduce fibrin deposits.

-Fibromyalgia/chronic fatigue syndrome requires a multisystem approach.
+Fibromyalgia and chronic fatigue syndrome require a multisystem approach.
 The initial complex treatment regimen can later be modified when many of these imbalances and infections are brought under control.
 Antibiotics can be discontinued when infections clear and the use of immune modulators can be reduced when the immune system returns to normal function.

 If you are looking for a treatment of fibromyalgia in Connecticut, contact our office today.
 The office does not participate with any insurance programs.
 However, we will provide a statement with diagnostic information you can submit for reimbursement.